westerndigitalcorporation/dm-zoned-tools/README.md

 > make
 ```

-To install the compiled dmzadm executable file, simply execute as root the
+To install the compiled *dmzadm* executable file, simply execute as root the
 following command.

 ```
 > make install
 ```

-The default installation directory is /usr/sbin.
+The default installation directory is `/usr/sbin`.
 This default location can be
 changed using the configure script.
 Executing the following command displays
 the options used to control the installation path.